Tolufolorunso/memoryGame/README.md

 Thanks to fontawesome.com for the vector icon.
 I appreciate my wife for her endurance. i dont have her time again.

+Thanks to icon-icons.com for using one their icons

 ### How To play The Game.